andrew/ultimate-awesome/README.md

 - [awesome-openmage](https://github.com/fballiano/awesome-openmage) - Curated list of awesome OpenMage extensions, resources and other highlights.
 - [awesome-female-creators](https://github.com/gwenf/awesome-female-creators) - Female online tutorial and course creators!.
 - [awesome-acme](https://github.com/henesy/awesome-acme) - A curated list of awesome Acme editor documents and software.
-- [awesome-icon](https://github.com/icon-community/awesome-icon) - A curated list of awesome frameworks, libraries, software, and other resources for the Icon blockchain ecosystem:
 - [awesome-vegan](https://github.com/Icy-Thought/awesome-vegan) - A Markdown based fork of the Vegan Cheatsheet. .
 - [awesome-ae](https://github.com/inlife/awesome-ae) - 🎬 Unlock the Full Potential of Adobe After Effects with our Curated Collection of Resources and Tools. 📹.
 - [awesome-3D-avatar-collections](https://github.com/itsmetamike/awesome-3D-avatar-collections) - A list of tokenized VRM avatar collections, example files and associated metadata.